Babolat Pure Drive Racket Review

 The Babolat Pure Drive gets a 7.5 out of 10 for me.

-There are things to be liked about it in the power and spin, but I feel that good players create their own power and spin, therefore, it’s more of a beginner to intermediate level racket.
+There are things to be liked about it in the power and spin, but I feel that good players create their own power and spin, therefore, it’s more of a beginner to intermediate-level racket.

-That doesn’t stop it being an extremely good racket for anyone who is looking for a bit of a power and spin boost, but it does have limited capabilities.
+That doesn’t stop it from being an extremely good racket for anyone who is looking for a bit of a power and spin boost, but it does have limited capabilities.

 Does that Babolat Pure Drive suit your game?
 Find out with a custom fitting!